Tips for managing risks and threats to your tech startup

 Create a written subcontractor agreement to ensure that none of your subcontractors infringe on your intellectual property.
 Fidelity bond insurance can also provide coverage in the event that one of your employees steals your intellectual property.

 Protect your startup with insurance

 Here are a few other types of insurance you should consider for your tech startup and the risks they cover:

-- Technology errors and omissions insurance.
 This policy provides protection when a client files a lawsuit against you for a missed deadline, an error in your code, or another oversight that damaged the client’s business.

-- Directors and officers (D&O) insurance.
 D&O insurance is crucial if your tech startup depends on its leaders to determine how to spend or invest your company’s money and decide the direction of the business.
 D&O insurance covers your directors and officers against lawsuits resulting from management decisions they’ve made on behalf of your company.

-- Employment practices liability insurance.
 This policy covers claims brought against your tech startup by current, former, or prospective employees, including claims related to discrimination or harassment in the workplace.